 Still, cognitive distortions sometimes go hand in hand with mental health conditions, such as personality disorders.
 This makes it more challenging to reframe.

-Reaching out to a mental health professional can help if you feel the process too overwhelming.
+Reaching out to a mental health professional can help if you feel the process is too overwhelming.

 Meanwhile, try to remember that it’s not the events but your thoughts that upset you in many instances.